Fresh veggies, a tasty sauce and comforting noodles make this Vegan Pad Thai a treat any day of the week!

 Meatless Monday is about more than just going without meat one day a week.
-It’s about the practice of being mindful that every meal we eat is important – and that every time we say no to meat or fish choices, we are saying yes to a healthier world and a healthier body.
+It’s about the practice of being mindful that every meal we eat is important, and that cutting back on meat and fish can help us to achieve a healthier world, a healthier body – and a healthier budget!

-I was seriously pleased with the results.
+The recipes came together quickly and I was seriously pleased with the results.
 Packed full of veggies and studded with deliciously crunchy peanuts, my Vegan Pad Thai was a real hit with my family.
-Seriously quick and easy to prepare, it has become a favourite meal in our house and not just on Mondays either!
+Seriously quick and easy to prepare, it has become a favourite meal in our house any day of the week!

 - 2 tablespoons mild olive oil or other flavourless oil